quicwg/base-drafts/draft-ietf-quic-transport.md

 | 08   | 1-RTT Encrypted (key phase 1) | {{encrypted-packet}}    |
 {: #long-packet-types title="Long Header Packet Types"}

-The type, connection ID, packet number and version fields of a long header packet are version independent.
+The header form, long packet type, connection ID, packet number and version fields of a long header packet are version independent.
 The payload is specific to a version.
-See
-{{version-specific}} for details on how packets from different versions of QUIC are interpreted.
+See {{version-specific}} for details on how packets from different versions of QUIC are interpreted.

 The packet layout is the same for all long-header packet types, but the semantics of the fields are specific to each packet type.
 Type-specific